min2ha/ukwa-site/content/target/37479/index.en.md

   "subject": "EU Referendum"
 }

-# York Vision: Arguing why Britain should leave the EU

 Opinion piece explaining why the author thinks that the UK would be a better country outside the EU.